uchicago-library/uchicago-library.github.io/docs/dibs.md

 - [ ] troubleshoot 404 page not displaying
 - [ ] fix internal server error when it can't connect to FOLIO
-- [ ] fix internal server error when the year of the item is null in FOLIO
 - [ ] fix confirmation email bug: it crashes when it sees a Unicode accent
 - [ ] fix barcode-typecast-to-integers bug
 - [ ] fix `people-manager` to check whether user exists before creating it, and introduce a key constraint in the database